World-of-Cryptopups/useEOSHyperion/README.md

 # useEOSHypersion

-React hooks for [Hyperion State API](https://github.com/eosrio/hyperion-history-api) data fetching.
+React hooks for [EOS Hyperion State API](https://github.com/eosrio/hyperion-history-api) data fetching.
+This can be used with any supported EOSIO-based blockchains.

 All of the hooks wraps around `useSWR` from the [swr](https://swr.vercel.app) library.